cristicismas/markdown-to-html/README.md

 ### NOTE:

-The parser for this doesn't use recursive rendering, so some nested stuff may not work properly.
+The parser for this doesn't use recursive composition, which means that some nested structures may not work properly.

 ## Usage Instructions: